Netec-Mx/ai_102_engineer_associate/mslearn-ai-vision/Instructions/Labs/08-gen-ai-vision.md

 next: /mslearn-ai-vision/Instructions/Labs/09-dall-e
 ---

-# Develop a vision-enabled chat app
+# Lab21: Develop a vision-enabled chat app

 In this exercise, you use the *Phi-4-multimodal-instruct* generative AI model to generate responses to prompts that include images.
 You'll develop an app that provides AI assistance with fresh produce in a grocery store by using Azure AI Foundry and the Azure AI Model Inference service.

 > **Note**: This exercise is based on pre-release SDK software, which may be subject to change.
 Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.
 You may experience some unexpected behavior, warnings, or errors.
+{: .lab-note .info .compact}

 While this exercise is based on the Azure AI Foundry Python SDK, you can develop AI chat applications using multiple language-specific SDKs; including: